gregmunno/R_Workshop/README.md

 In RStudio you generally have four panes -- one to write your scripts (Source), one where your scripts are excuted (Console), one where your data is stored (Environment) and one to navigate to files, visualize data, etc.) You can customize the layout and appearance under "Tools > Global Settings"

 Useful keyboard shortcuts can be found at https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts .
 Three that get used a lot are:

-RUN Code - Control Enter
+RUN Code - Ctrl+Enter
 Insert PIPE opperator (%) - Ctrl+Shift+M
-Insert ASSIGNMENT operator (<-) -	Alt+- (Windows)	Option+- (Mac)
+Insert ASSIGNMENT operator (<-) -	Alt+- (Windows)	Option+- (Mac) Clear Console - CTRL+L

 At its base, R works like a calculator.
 So you can type 2+2 in the console and hit return and get 4, or you type 2-2 in scripting pane, click run (or control click), and the result will again appear in the console.